dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

 ## **6.4 Preload Word Vectors**

-Since you are here, I am almost sure that you are familiar with or have atleast heard of [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html).
+Since you are here, I am almost sure that you are familiar with or have at least heard of [Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html).
 Read about it if you don't know.

-Spacy provides a set of pretrained word vectors.
+Spacy provides a set of pre-trained word vectors.
 We will make use of these to initialize our embedding layer (details in the following section).

 ```python